NatLibFi/lkd/README.md

 - [Data model documentation](https://github.com/NatLibFi/lkd/wiki) (in LKD wiki, work in progress)

 ## Versions

+Version 1.0.0, published on 2025-01-02, includes all the BIBFRAME classes and properties required in Finnish cataloguing.

+## Old Development Versions

 Test version 0.1.0, published on 2023-01-26, comprises of the RDA elements determined by the Finnish cataloguing levels.
 The identifiers used are temporary and the model is not ready for use.

 Test version 0.2.0, published on 2023-05-26, comprises of the RDA elements determined by the Finnish cataloguing levels.
 The identifiers used are temporary and the model is not ready for use.
 Compared to the 0.1 versions of the data model, this one contains a new approach to titles as well as a number of minor corrections.
 We have changed the mapping properties we are not entirely satisfied with this approach, either.
 The translations of the various terms have been updated but the work on these is still partly incomplete.